GregLivin/Gregory-Livingston-ITAI1378-Portfolio/ComputerVision-ITAI1378/VisionTalk-Image-Captioning/README.md

 The system uses individual test images included in the notebook or saved in the results/ folder.

 6. Results
-Example outputs (images with captions) are stored inside the results folder.
+Example outputs (image + caption pairs) are stored in the results folder.

 7. What I Learned
 Through VisionTalk, I practiced:

 Using pretrained Vision–Language Models

-Applying Hugging Face tools
+Working with Hugging Face tools

-Connecting images to natural-language generation
+Connecting image inputs to text generation

-Documenting and organizing an AI mini-project
+Structuring and documenting an AI mini-project

 This project demonstrates my ability to build practical computer vision systems for my Applied AI portfolio.